 Londolozi’s powerful combination of geography and wildlife creates the famous atmosphere that returning guests call the ‘Londolozi feeling’.

-The lodge is situated on the Sand River in the very heart of the Sabi Sand Game Reserve.
+The five camps are situated on the Sand River in the very heart of the Sabi Sand Game Reserve.
 This reserve forms part of the Greater Limpopo Transfrontier Park, a growing area that currently covers six million acres and incorporates the famous Kruger National Park.
 Wild animals move freely across this vast space, offering spectacular game viewing and a true wilderness experience.

 Breeding herds of elephant and buffalo roam throughout Londolozi, while white rhino and lion concentrations are among the highest recorded on the African continent.
 Yet it’s the leopards of Londolozi that make us world famous for wildlife, and lie at the heart of the Londolozi feeling.
 Over the course of more than four decades, a unique relationship has developed between our rangers and trackers and generations of wild leopards.
 Intimate leopard sightings are frequent here, an experience that our guests agree is a pinnacle life experience.

 We believe in safari as a journey that immerses the senses and awakens the spirit.
 To have an encounter with wild animals in the African bush is to discover an essential truth about ourselves and our world.
 For all of us who live the Londolozi feeling, our deepest wish is to give you the chance to experience this for yourself.

 The Varty family values infuse every aspect of Londolozi’s service: our personal approach, commitment to conservation, the ambience of simplicity and elegance, and the warm welcome guests receive on arrival.

 We are a socially, economically and environmentally responsible business, representing the life’s work of a family-owned and run operation built on solid foundations and almost a century of exploring new frontiers, exceeding expectations, and welcoming all who cross our threshold.